sail-sg/sdft/README.md

 Similarly, to perform Self-Distillation Fine (SDFT), the corresponding command is: `bash scripts/[dataset]/sdft.sh`

+> Currently we only support using a single card for training and inference as demonstrated in the scripts.

 ## Structure
 The [data](data) directory houses the datasets utilized for fine-tuning and evaluation.
 After SDFT, corresponding distilled dataset will be created, denoted by a filename beginning with `distilled`.